FRRouting/frr/doc/developer/process-architecture.rst

 fetch each task and execute it.

 These tasks have various types corresponding to their general action.
-The types are given by integer macros in :file:`thread.h` and are:
+The types are given by integer macros in :file:`event.h` and are:

 ``THREAD_READ``
    Task which waits for a file descriptor to become ready for reading and then